Time to show your brand character

 You can read more about what goes into a formal innovation business case in our guide to marketing innovation.
 But for the purposes of this guide, we’ll cover a few things that might happen at this point.

 If the idea is relatively small, and resource has already been set aside to work on “creative thinking”, it may be that the team then develops a prototype to test.
 This is very common in teams who follow the agile process.
 Small team create mock-ups or very basic versions of the idea and test these with customers.

 This broadly falls within the scope of market research.
 It’s likely to be a qualitative style approach to generate first impressions and get feedback.
 Quantitative research may come later.
 But this usually requires more budget and therefore a business case.

-It’s important to consider how to build in feedback from consumers.
+It’s important to think about what you do with customer feedback.
 It may not always be valid or relevant.
-You have to question how consumers will respond to the idea if you take it all the way to launch.
+You have to consider how customers will respond to the idea if it goes all the way to launch.
 If test audiences don’t like it, it can be hard to let go of ideas.
-But ultimately, it’s your target audience who will decide if your idea is any good or not.
-So, if something just isn’t working, either fix it or let it go.
+But ultimately, it’s your target audience who decide if your idea is any good.
+If something just isn’t working, fix it or let it go.

 You’re looking for that one winning idea which is going to rock your target audience’s world.
 But you may have to work through many other ideas to find that one.